shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 **Issue: some of the build files weren't found;** ``make`` **produces a message like "** ``no rule to make target`` **".**

-Chances are, your clone of LUNA is was pulled down without its submodules.
+Chances are, your clone of SOL is was pulled down without its submodules.
 You can pull down the relevant submodules using ``git``:

 .. code:: sh